Hans-Joachim Marseille: Death

-The two missions of 26 September 1942 had been flown in Bf 109 G-2/trop, in one of which Marseille had shot down seven Allied aircraft.
+The two missions of 26 September 1942 were flown in Bf 109 G-2/trop, in one of which Marseille had shot down seven Allied aircraft.
 The first six of these machines were to replace the Gruppes Bf 109 Fs.
 All had been allocated to Marseille's 3.
 Staffel.
 Marseille had previously ignored orders to use these new aircraft because of its high engine failure rate, but on the orders of Generalfeldmarschall Albert Kesselring, Marseille reluctantly obeyed.
 One of these machines, WK-Nr.
-14256 (Daimler-Benz DB 605 A-1 engine), was to be the final aircraft Marseille flew.
+14256 (Daimler-Benz DB 605 A-1 engine), was the final aircraft Marseille flew.

 Over the next three days Marseille's Staffel was rested and taken off flying duties.
-On 28 September Marseille received a telephone call from Generalfeldmarschall Erwin Rommel asking to return with him to Berlin.
+On 28 September, Marseille received a telephone call from Generalfeldmarschall Erwin Rommel asking to return with him to Berlin.
 Hitler was to make a speech at the Berlin Sportpalast on 30 September and Rommel and Marseille were to attend.
 Marseille rejected this offer, stating that he was needed at the front and had already taken three months' vacation that year.
 Marseille also said he wanted to take leave at Christmas to marry his fiancée Hanne-Lies Küpper.

 On 30 September 1942, Hauptmann Marseille was leading his Staffel on a Stuka escort mission covering the withdrawal of the group and relieving the outward escort, III./Jagdgeschwader 53 (JG 53), which had been deployed to support JG 27 in Africa.
-Marseille's flight was vectored onto Allied aircraft in the vicinity but the opponent withdrew and did not take up combat.
-Marseille vectored the heading and height of the formation to Neumann who directed III./JG 27 to engage.
+Marseille's flight was vectored onto Allied aircraft in the vicinity, but the opponent withdrew and did not take up combat.
+Marseille vectored the heading and height of the formation to Neumann, who directed III./JG 27 to engage.
 Marseille heard 8./JG 27 leader Werner Schröer claim a Spitfire over the radio at 10:30.

-While returning to base, his new Messerschmitt Bf 109 G-2/trop's cockpit began to fill with smoke; blinded, he was guided back to German lines by his wingmen, Jost Schlang and Lt Rainer Pöttgen.
+While returning to base, his new Messerschmitt Bf 109 G-2/trop's cockpit began to fill with smoke.
+Blinded, he was guided back to German lines by his wingmen, Jost Schlang and Lt Rainer Pöttgen.
 Upon reaching friendly lines, "Yellow 14" had lost power and was drifting lower and lower.
 Pöttgen called out after about 10 minutes that they had reached the White Mosque of Sidi Abdel Rahman, and were thus within friendly lines.
 At this point, Marseille deemed his aircraft no longer flyable and decided to bail out, his last words to his comrades being "I've got to get out now, I can't stand it any longer".